 Adopting Met Park

 Since Metropolitan Park’s groundbreaking in the early 1980s, Jacksonville and its residents have held a collective vision for what the waterfront park could ultimately become: a family-friendly gathering space for art festivals, performances and more.

 Despite park renovations, stagnant development surrounding the waterfront space has left the area feeling isolated and undervalued in recent years.

 Our project plans do not include any development on the current site of Metropolitan Park.
-To ensure Metropolitan Park remains a critical part of the landscape, the Jaguars plan to enter into an agreement with the City to adopt Metropolitan Park through the existing Private Park Adoption Program.
-As part of this adoption, the Jacksonville Jaguars will assume ongoing responsibility to keep the park clean, safe, and well-maintained with a $4 million, 20-year commitment.
+To ensure Metropolitan Park remains a critical part of the landscape, Iguana Investments plans to enter into an agreement with the City to adopt Metropolitan Park through the existing Private Park Adoption Program.
+As part of this adoption, Iguana Investments has pledged $4 million over 20 years to enhance the operations of Met Park to keep the park clean, safe and well-maintained.

 We have met with leaders from the Jessie Ball duPont Fund and are in full support of their efforts to help inform how the Met Park area should be activated to restore it to its former glory and make it an asset to enjoy on a daily basis and for special events.
 Like you, we eagerly look forward to working with our community partners to help bring that vision to life.